pomdtr/ray/README.md

 or download the binary from the [releases page](https://github.com/pomdtr/ray/releases).

-See the `sunbeam completion` command to generate completion scripts for your shell.
+See the `raycast completion` command to generate completion scripts for your shell.

 ## Usage